Ruturaj-Godse/website/content/authors/admin/_index.md

     - course: Columbia University
       institution: MS in Computer Science
       year: 2024
-    - course: BE in Computer Science
+    - course: Birla Institute of Technology and Science, Pilani
-      institution: Birla Institute of Technology and Science, Pilani
+      institution: BE in Computer Science
-      year: 2019 - 2023
+      year: 2023

 # Skills
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons